-1 From the navigation tree, select the Schedule Manager plug-in, then select New Flow from the Actions menu, the pop-up menu, or the toolbar.
+From the navigation tree, select the Schedule Manager plug-in, then select New Flow from the Actions menu, the pop-up menu, or the toolbar.
 The New Job Flow window appears.

-Display 9.8 New Job Flow Window
+Display 9.6 New Job Flow Window

 2 In the New Job Flow window, provide a name for the job flow, then select the scheduling server and the jobs that the flow should contain.
-The drop-down list for the Scheduling Server field lists all of the defined platform job scheduler servers (see "Specifying Metadata for an LSF Scheduling Server" on page 167).
+The drop-down list for the Scheduling Server field lists all of the defined Process Manager and operating system scheduling servers (see "Specifying Metadata for an LSF Scheduling Server" on page 143).
 Select the server that you want to use to run the current job flow.

-The Available Jobs field lists all of the jobs that have been defined and deployed for scheduling (see "Deploying Jobs for Scheduling" on page 168).
-Select a job and use the arrow controls to move the job to the selected Jobs list to include it in the job flow.
+The Available Jobs field lists all of the jobs that have been defined and deployed for scheduling (see "Deploying Jobs for Scheduling" on page 144).
+Select a job and use the arrow controls to move the job to the Selected Jobs list to include it in the job flow.